 How you choose to dry and cure your cannabis (and the amount of time and effort you dedicate) can dramatically affect the quality of your final product.
 It can take up to two months, and sometimes even longer, to properly dry and cure marijuana for high quality buds.
 This article is all about how to get the best out of the drying and curing process.

-After months of looking after your marijuana plants in the garden, it feels good for it to be harvest time.
+After months of looking after your cannabis plants in the garden, it feels good for it to be harvest time.
 But being ready to harvest doesn’t mean that the job is done.
 For some growers, there are still months after harvest to wait until those buds are ready to smoke.
 In order to ensure getting the best-quality buds out of your plant, it is necessary to dry and cure the buds properly.

 This can take anywhere between 2 weeks and 2 months, and for some growers, even longer.
 You can consider drying and curing weed something like aging a very good-quality wine.
 If you have the patience, you can make your buds better with time and a little bit of hard work.
-It is after all, worth it, for having a good-quality smoke, or a really good-quality weed for making other marijuana products.
-This article contains all the details you need to know about drying and curing your marijuana in a way that ensures you get the most out of your plant.
-Remember that the more you put into it, the more you get out of it, and it always pays to pay attention to the finer details when it comes to marijuana.
+It is after all, worth it, for having a good-quality smoke, or a really good-quality weed for making other cannabis products.
+This article contains all the details you need to know about drying and curing your weed in a way that ensures you get the most out of your plant.
+Remember that the more you put into it, the more you get out of it, and it always pays to pay attention to the finer details when it comes to weed.